 We earn a commission if you click this link and make a purchase at no additional cost to you.11/27/2023 10:23 pm GMT

 Your pepper plant needs phosphorus to be able to absorb the sun’s energy.
 Potassium is important for the flow of nutrients within the plant, so both minerals are required for the pepper plants to start producing fruits.
 Nitrogen is important for the healthy development of the plant’s vegetation, but timing and moderation are important when applying it.
 When used appropriately, nitrogen will significantly increase yield.
 Note that these three minerals are the most important, they are just some of the many that a pepper plant will need.

-To determine which of the essential nutrients may be lacking in your garden soil, you have the option of testing it.
+To determine which of the essential nutrients may be lacking in your garden soil, you have the option of testing it with a soil pH test kit.
 Even though a balanced fertilizer will be beneficial in many instances, it is recommended that you test the soil before making amendments.
 A balanced fertilizer will contain the nutrients that most plants need.